holunda-io/camel-zeebe-legacy/README.md

 `from(zeebe://<TOPIC>/task/<TASK_TYPE>?owner=<LOCK_OWNER>).to(<messaging>:<someChannel>)`

-This will inform external workers for the given taskType that are subscribed to the messaging channel.
+This will inform external workers for the given `TASK_TYPE` that are subscribed to the messaging channel.

 **Syntax (complete work):**

 * Adapter side: `from(<messaging>:<someChannel>).to(zeebe://<TOPIC>/task/<TASK_TYPE>?owner=<LOCK_OWNER>)`

-This will forward CompleteTaskCommands to the zeebe client subscription and finish them.
+This will forward CompleteTaskCommands to the Zeebe client subscription and finish them.

 * Worker side - TODO, see TaskEndpointTest for a Processor based example.

+Applications:

+* Implement the orchestration of microservices located in (one/several) clouds which are accessible using some specific protocols only.

 ## Decisions